 The estimated cost to implement this alternative is approximately \$138,000, including the removal of off-site wastes.
-Including long-term management of leachate assuming long-term steady-state leachate generation (estimated based on the HELP Model; see Appendix D) following the initial 2 years of initial corrective measures to reduce leachate levels, the net present value for this alternative is approximately \$348,000.
+Including long-term management of storm water structures and leachate assuming long-term steady-state leachate generation (estimated based on the HELP Model; see Appendix D) following the initial 2 years of initial corrective measures to reduce leachate levels, the net present value for this alternative is approximately \$355,000.

-Alternative 2: Install a Composite Cover
+• Alternative 2: Install a Composite Cover